Eickyair/Eickyair/README.md

 ### Hi there 👋
-## Software Engineer?
+## Is Software Engineering My Calling?
-The most important reason why I decided to study this career is because I found a real way to help people work less on repetitive tasks and focus their energy on more important things.
-With the great advances in the field of AI, I believe I'm on the right path to achieving my goal.
+I chose to pursue a career in software engineering because I'm passionate about helping people streamline their work and focus on the important stuff.
+With the rapid advancements in AI, I'm confident that I'm on the right path to make a meaningful impact.

-### Studies
+## Studies: Unlocking the Basics
-Currently, I am studying software engineering at UNAM where I have acquired the most basic knowledge that is summarized in two courses: Data Structures and Algorithms I and II.
-The topics include:
-- Stacks, Lists, Queues, Graphs, Trees
-- Discrete Mathematics, Recursion, Algorithmic Complexity
+Currently, I'm studying software engineering at <a href="https://www.unam.mx">UNAM</a>, where I'm mastering the basics of the field.
+The two most pivotal courses I've taken are **Data Structures and Algorithms I and II**, which cover topics such as **Stacks, Lists, Queues, Graphs, Trees, Discrete Mathematics, Recursion, and Algorithmic Complexity**.

-On the other hand, I have decided to study and learn some web development tools on my own, which include:
-- HTML, CSS, JS
-- Node, React, Express
+In addition, I'm self-studying some **web development** tools like HTML, CSS, JS, **Node, React, and Express**.
+This keeps me ahead of the curve and makes me well-rounded.

-### Data Scientist
+## Data Scientist in the Making
-Right now I'm learning the basics to become a data scientist because I'm blown away by the capabilities of this area and I've always been interested in the business and entrepreneurship side of things
+I'm currently exploring the fascinating world of data science.
+It's astounding how powerful this field is, and I'm always intrigued by the business and entrepreneurship side of things.

-### Competitive Programing
+## Competitive Programming: Top of the Game
-I've taken part in competitions like <a href="https://icpc.global/">ICPC</a>or <a href="https://ieeextreme.org/">IEEEXTREME</a>, and with my team we reached the top 9 in Mexico for the latter.
-A big part of my achievements in this field are thanks to my school club, the <a href="https://github.com/CPCFI-org">CPCFI</a>, where I found people with similar interests and we all bonded over solving problems.
+I've also competed in prestigious programming competitions like <a href="https://icpc.global/">ICPC</a> and <a href="https://ieeextreme.org/">IEEEXTREME</a>, and I'm proud to say that my team placed in the top 9 in Mexico for the latter.
+None of this would have been possible without the support of my school club, <a href="http://www.cpcfi.unam.mx:3000/">CPCFI</a>, where I found like-minded individuals who shared my passion for problem-solving.

+I'm excited about the future and can't wait to make a difference in the world of software engineering!